Canonmills: Holyrood Abbey

-Formerly a small village, Canonmills owes its origins and name, in the same way as the Canongate, to the Augustinian canons of Holyrood Abbey who operated a mill here from the 12th century.
+Formerly a small village, Canonmills owes its origins and name, in the same way as The Canongate, to the Augustinian canons of Holyrood Abbey who operated a mill here from the 12th century.
 It is shown pictorially as a cluster of buildings, three of which have waterwheels, on the 1560 Siege of Leith map.
 At a later period a mill lade from the Water of Leith reached the area via the village of Silvermills to the east.
 The Incorporation of Baxters (bakers) in the Canongate were compelled by law to have their corn ground at the Canonmills, and during demolition work carried out in 1964 to enlarge a local filling station a stone was unearthed bearing the inscription, "The Baxters Land 1686".
 It is now incorporated into a wall of the Canonmills Service Station.
 The only surviving building of the original village is a pantile-roofed former mill building on the corner of Eyre Place and Canon Street.
 Until c.1995 further remnants existed on Eyre Terrace.

+Canonmills Loch

+In winter this small man-made loch was used for curling.
+Canonmills Curling Society were painted by David Allan c.1796 (which is also one of the earliest paintings of this area).
+The loch survived until the late 19th century, at which point it was infilled and built over.